Cyril Appleton

-Cyril Appleton (born 29 July 1930) is a British stage, television and film actor whose acting career spanned four decades.
+Cyril Appleton (born 31 May 1930) is a British stage, television and film actor whose acting career spanned four decades.

+Life and career

-Appleton was born in Wigan in Lancashire in 1930.
+Appleton was born in St Helens in Lancashire in 1930.
 His first television role was Court Usher in the series Misleading Cases (1968), while from 1968 to 1969 he played 'Lofty' in the stage play Alfie at the Salisbury Playhouse.